Aparados da Serra

 Human History

 Established in 1959, Aparados da Serra National Park was created to protect the remarkable canyon formations and unique ecosystem of the region.
 The area has historical significance to indigenous peoples, particularly the Kaingang and Xokleng tribes, who inhabited these lands for centuries before European colonization.
 The park's name 'Aparados' refers to the sheer cliff faces that appear to have been 'cut' from the landscape.
-In 1972, the park's boundaries were expanded to better protect the canyon systems, and it now encompasses approximately 10,250 hectares.
+In 1972, the park's boundaries were adjusted, reducing the total protected area to 10,250 hectares.
 The area gained international recognition in the late 20th century for its spectacular landscapes and biodiversity.
+[1]

 Park History

 The region's indigenous Kaingang and Guarani peoples inhabited these highlands for millennia before European contact.
 Colonial settlement largely bypassed the rugged terrain, leaving forests relatively intact until the 19th century.
 Logging operations in the late 19th and early 20th centuries targeted valuable Araucaria angustifolia (Brazilian pine) and other timber species.
 Growing recognition of the area's unique landscapes and biodiversity led to protection efforts in the 1950s.
-The national park was established in 1959, making it one of Brazil's earlier conservation areas.
-Initial boundaries were modest, but expansions in subsequent decades increased protected area.
-The adjacent Serra Geral National Park, created in 1992, extended protection to additional canyon systems.
+The national park was established in 1959 by Federal Decree, making it one of Brazil's earlier conservation areas.
+[1] The park's boundaries were adjusted in 1972, reducing the protected area to the current 10,250 hectares.
+The adjacent Serra Geral National Park, created in 1992, extended protection to the Fortaleza and Malacara canyon systems.
 Together, these parks safeguard a significant portion of Brazil's highland-coastal transition zone and its associated ecosystems.

 Major Trails And Attractions